Magic City (TV series): Critical reception

 The first season received mixed reviews from critics.
 Review aggregator Metacritic calculated a score of 56/100 based on 27 reviews.
 Glenn Garvin of the Miami Herald said of the series: "The sordid ugliness that festers inside Magic City's voluptuously beautiful wrappings makes irresistible television."
 The Contra Costa Times’ Chuck Barney praised the cast and visual style.
 He said in his review: "Through the early episodes, nothing really happens that you couldn't see coming.
 Still, the setting is so seductive, the period details so vivid and the acting so stellar, that it's as intoxicating as a potent mojito."
-NJ.com criticized the gratuitous nudity ("Hey, boobs!") in many dressing room scenes.
+Huffington Post criticized the gratuitous nudity ("Hey, boobs!") in many dressing room scenes.

 Awards and accolades

 Movie spin-off

-A feature film is in the works and is set to be directed by Mitch Glazer.
-Stars Jeffrey Dean Morgan, Olga Kurylenko, Danny Huston, and Kelly Lynch are set to reprise their roles.
-Bruce Willis and Bill Murray will also have starring roles.
+In 2014, a feature film directed by Mitch Glazer was announced.
+Stars Jeffrey Dean Morgan, Olga Kurylenko, Danny Huston, and Kelly Lynch were set to reprise their roles.
+Bruce Willis and Bill Murray were reported to have starring roles.
+In 2019, Morgan said "The idea, I think at some point, is to try to make a film."